March 30, 2022

 rails credentails:edit

-In Rails 6 and 7 this all is included by default with new applications.
+In Rails 7, this is all included by default with new applications.

 Adding new credentials